JCMedinaG/JCMedinaG.github.io-MarsProject/README.md

-To open the app
+Instrucctions to open the app:

+1-You should download this repo to your desktop.
-$ python app.py
+2- Run $ python app.py

+You will see this:

  * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
  * Restarting with stat